JeanetMoloi/230186904.github.io/README.md

 **Task:** My objective was to record a professional interview that clearly communicated my technical skills while maintaining a confident and audible tone for a potential employer.

 **Action:** To overcome my shyness, I practiced my answers multiple times to build confidence.
 I focused specifically on my vocal projection and posture to ensure my message remained clear.
-I used my experience with the PHP Shopping Cart and Java projects as concrete examples of my technical problem-solving abilities.

 **Result:** This process helped me step out of my comfort zone.
 I successfully produced a video where my technical knowledge is evident, proving that I can communicate effectively in professional settings despite my natural reservations.